 When a HELOC makes sense

 - Home improvement.
-Whether you need a kitchen upgrade, roof replacement or a sewer line repair — renovation and repair is often expensive and sometimes urgent.
+Whether you need a kitchen upgrade, roof replacement or a sewer line repair — renovation and repairs are often expensive and sometimes urgent.
 A HELOC will typically come with an interest rate that is considerably lower than a personal loan, as Bankrate explains.
 And importantly, with a HELOC, the interest you pay is potentially tax-deductible* when the money is used for substantial home improvements.
-(There’s a nice rundown of requirements and restrictions here.
+(There’s a nice rundown of requirements and restrictions here.)

 - A sudden major expense: Were you surprised by a big tax bill, major medical or dental expense?
 Sure, it would be better if you had this covered by an emergency savings fund so that you could handle it out-of-pocket.
 But for homeowners, tapping into home equity is a less expensive way to cover this type of cost than many alternatives — and certainly cheaper than turning to credit cards.